zacck-zz/zacck.github.io/_posts/2017-03-30-Fetch-the-datas!.md

  1. We can deal with it as a normal promise
  2. We define our first `then` here we collect the data and watch for any issues.
- 3. After collecting and checking we call `then` again isn't this a little chain? here we use the result from the `fetch` promise.
+ 3. After collecting and checking we call `then` again isn't this a little chain?
+Here we use the result from the `fetch` promise.
  4. We add a `catch` call to let us know if any issue occured during our calls.

 Queries?
 Suggestions?
 PR?